 If you do find a lot of products and it’s clear that the niche is selling well and people are loving the products, then all you have to do is join the Amazon Associates network and get to work.

-You will find valuable information about on how to get started in the free “Online Entrepreneurship Course” you can join today.
+You will find valuable information about on how to get started in the free 10-day Wealthy Affiliate video course.

-If, like me your niche falls more on the “digital goods” end of the spectrum (like ebooks, courses and such), then my advice would be to join sites that sell these products (like JvZoo, Clickbank and Shareasale) and do the same process as talked about with Amazon.
+If, like myself, your niche falls more on the “digital goods” end of the spectrum (like ebooks, courses and such), then my advice would be to join sites that sell these products (like JvZoo, Clickbank and ShareASale) and do the same process as we talked about with Amazon.

 There’s a lot of great affiliate programs out there so you will find something that is relatable to your niche for sure.